BramSuurdje/proxmox-helper-scripts/README.md

 - [ ] fix issue with accordions not expanding when searching
 - [ ] add icons after items for better readability
+- [ ] when no item is selected. display populair scripts etc.

 ## How to contribute